redhat-et/ilab-on-ocp/standalone/README.md

 * `--judge-serving-model-name`: The name of the model to use for evaluation. **Optional**
 * `--judge-serving-model-api-key`: The API key for the model to evaluate. `JUDGE_SERVING_MODEL_API_KEY` environment variable can be used as well. **Optional**
+* `--judge-serving-model-ca-cert`: Name of the Kubernetes ConfigMap containing the serving model CA cert. **Optional**
 * `--judge-serving-model-secret`: The name of the Kubernetes secret containing the judge serving model API key. **Optional** - If not provided, the script will expect the provided CLI options to evaluate the model.
 * `--force-pull`: Force pull the data (sdg data, model and taxonomy) from the object store even if it already